Tokle89/cross-course-project-Tokle89/README.md

 ## Description

 Was tasked with designing and creating a web application called Rainy Days.
-A online shop selling men`s  and women`s rain jackets.
+A online shop selling rain jackets.
 Created a web application using html, css and javascript.
 The user has to be able teh site easily. be able to add a jacket or jackets to the shopping cart, type in his information on the checkout page adn complete the purchase.

 Site architecture: